Follow us on networks

 Longer foreplay and a higher level of sexual arousal before ejaculation have been shown in some studies to increase sperm count.

-It seems that taking the time to bring a woman to orgasm can improve semen parameters.
-Both humans and some animals engage in oral sex, which you might assume has little to do with reproduction.
+Apparently, taking the time to bring a woman to orgasm can improve semen parameters.
+Both humans and some animals practice oral sex, which one might assume has little to do with reproduction.

-However, the studies concluded that performing cunnilingus increased the volume of semen produced by the man during subsequent intercourse.
+However, studies concluded that performing cunnilingus increased the volume of semen produced by the man during subsequent sexual intercourse.

-What is certain is that orgasms can help fertility indirectly.
-Pleasure has a direct effect on the production of stress hormones and on the release of the hormone oxytocin.
+What there is no doubt is that orgasms can help fertility indirectly.
+Pleasure has a direct effect on the production of stress hormones and the release of the hormone oxytocin.

-Both things, from the most theoretical point of view, imply advantages when it comes to conceiving.
+Both things, from the most theoretical perspective, represent advantages when it comes to conceiving.

 An orgasm naturally releases huge amounts of chemicals that make a woman feel good.
-Her body will be less nervous and less stressed.
-And the oxytocin released during the sexual act does not depend on the orgasm itself, but on the fact of enjoying sex.
+Your body will be less nervous and less stressed.
+And the oxytocin released during sex does not depend on the orgasm itself, but on the fact of enjoying sex.

-It's important to mention that dealing with fertility issues and trying to get pregnant are stressful enough in and of themselves.
+It's important to mention that dealing with fertility issues and trying to get pregnant are stressful enough situations on their own.
 And the continued search for orgasm in each sexual relationship can be an even more stressful component for the couple.

-For this reason, and given the lack of scientific consensus, from here we opt to recommend the intimate encounter between the couple, the enjoyment of the senses and the secretion of pleasure hormones as the main engine for fertility.
+For this reason, and given the lack of scientific consensus, from here we choose to recommend the intimate encounter between the couple, the enjoyment of the senses and the secretion of pleasure hormones as the main driving force for fertility.

-And if the orgasm comes, let it be welcome.
+And if the orgasm comes, it is welcome.
 But if it doesn't come, don't let it be a source of frustration.

 Stimulus, pleasure, stress, oxytocin...
-Everything is part of a complex orchestra in which each instrument has its place and function: everything sounds great if it happens in unison but each instrument, by itself, is not only necessary but also shines with its own light.
+Everything is part of a complex orchestra in which each instrument has its place and its function: everything sounds great if it happens in unison but each instrument, on its own, is not only necessary but shines with its own light.

-From the most spiritual part, similar to what happens with hormones, the intimate and pleasurable sexual act of a couple generates a whole series of energies.
+From the most spiritual side, in a similar way to what happens with hormones, the intimate and pleasurable sexual act of a couple generates a whole series of energies.

-In cases where couples are forced to resort to assisted reproduction processes, it is recommended to have sexual intercourse prior to transfers.
+In cases where couples are forced to resort to assisted reproduction processes, it is recommended to have sexual relations prior to the transfers.
 An attempt is made to reproduce, as far as possible, everything intangible that would naturally occur before natural fertilization.

-Without a doubt, one more support for the mysterious and complex mechanisms of fertility.
+Without a doubt, further support for the mysterious and complex mechanisms of fertility.

 It may interest you: